Skip to main content

 Most people would probably agree that if something was uploaded without consent, it should be taken down, but what about the content that is simply staged and scripted as if one person is being sexually abused?

-For example, many of the links Google returns for a search term like “schoolgirl” will likely be of porn performers who are play acting child abuse, but this blend of professional videos mixed with non-consensual and abusive content is problematic for a few reasons:
+For example, many of the links Google returns for a search term like “schoolgirl” will likely be of porn performers who are play-acting child abuse, but this blend of professional videos mixed with non-consensual and abusive content is problematic for a few reasons:

-1. This content makes it even more challenging for consumers to tell the difference between the real and staged videos of abuse.
+1. This content makes it even more challenging for consumers to tell the difference between real and staged videos of abuse.

 2. These videos sexualize and fetishize real abuse scenarios that can ultimately influence their sexual tastes.Downing, M. J., Jr, Schrimshaw, E. W., Scheinmann, R., Antebi-Gruszka, N., & Hirshfield, S. (2017).
 Sexually Explicit Media Use by Sexual Identity: A Comparative Analysis of Gay, Bisexual, and Heterosexual Men in the United States.
 Archives of sexual behavior, 46(6), 1763–1776. https://doi.org/10.1007/s10508-016-0837-9Copy